Category Archives: Articles & Papers

 The European Court of Human Rights today issued its judgement on the case that Penny Quinton and I have been taking against the government over section 44 of the Terrorism Act 2000.
-They have agreed that this piece of legislation offends against Article 8 of the European Convention on Human Rights, and does not contain sufficient safeguards for members of the public.
+They have agreed that this piece of legislation offends against Article 8 of the European Convention on Human Rights, and does not contain sufficient safeguards Continue reading We fought the law… and won!

 Paper presented to the European Sociological Association General Conference, Lisbon, September 2009.

 The academic publisher Reed Elsevier also organised the world’s largest defence exhibitions.
 The exhibitions themselves have regularly met vibrant street protests, and from 2005 campaigners targeted the corporate organisers.
 A coordinated network of anti-arms trade activists, academics, medical professionals and institutional shareholders formed a multifaceted campaign that sought to persuade the corporation to change its behaviour on its own terms.
-After initial intransigence, Reed Elsevier divested itself of its defence sector activities in 2008.
+After initial intransigence Continue reading Moral Business: Changing Corporate Behaviour by ‘Speaking Their Language’